No matter how minor they seem at first, food-handling mistakes can turn out to be very costly.

 New food handlers often underestimate the importance of thoroughly cleaning and sanitizing all kitchen areas and equipment.
 If these tasks are overlooked, establishments risk creating a breeding ground for harmful pathogens.

-• Use the right chemicals: Employ the appropriate cleaning agents and sanitizers, following manufacturer instructions for dilution and contact time.
+- Use the right chemicals: Employ the appropriate cleaning agents, sanitizers and disinfectants, following manufacturer instructions for dilution and contact time.

 5. Lack of Allergen Awareness